eddpeterson/theBucketList/Readme.md

 *   Use design created by Alexander # 16 hours

-*   [Three state solution: Regular, Blank, Error](http://gettingreal.37signals.com/ch09_Three_State_Solution.php) # Not planned, but super importants.
+*   [Three state solution: Regular, Blank, Error](http://gettingreal.37signals.com/ch09_Three_State_Solution.php) # Not planned, but super important.
 Need to be done after the complete design is in place

     >For blank when moving to  goals add Watermark for new goal.